papivot/velero-on-azure-onprem/README.md

 EOF
 ```

-3. Install Velero on the Azure cluster
+3. Install Velero on the Destination cluster (AKS in this example)

 ```bash
 velero install \